-That's how lots of IT support companies work, they just clean up the mess.
+That's how lots of IT support companies work.
+They just clean up the mess.

-We actually prefer to work as a facilities manager.
+We prefer to work as a facilities manager.
 This person is constantly thinking and planning.
 They schedule what maintenance the building needs.
 They look at what they can proactively do to stop it falling into any level of disrepair.

-Yes, there's still an element of managing the cleaners and making sure they've done their job, but they're proactive enough to stop most of the problems happening in the first place.
+Yes, there's still an element of managing the cleaners and making sure they've done their job, but a facilities manager is proactive enough to stop most of the problems happening in the first place.